GoAuction/auction/README.md

 ### 1. API Service (`cmd/api/`)
 **Role:** HTTP REST API + Event Publisher

-- Handles item CRUD operations
+- Handles item and comment CRUD operations
+- Manages categories and item metadata (attributes, images)
-- Publishes item events (created, updated, deleted) to RabbitMQ
+- Publishes domain events (items, comments) to RabbitMQ
 - Used by external clients and services

 **Events Published:**
 - `item.created.v1` → When a new item is created
 - `item.updated.v1` → When an item is updated
 - `item.deleted.v1` → When an item is deleted
+- `item.comment.created.v1` → When a comment is added to an item
+- `item.comment.deleted.v1` → When a comment is deleted from an item

 ### 2. Worker Service (`cmd/worker/`)
 **Role:** Event Consumer + Item State Manager